jonte7789/jonte7789/README.md

-<h5>Hi, I'm Jonte, a second year computer science student with a passion for technology, I am eager to continue learning and gaining practical experience in the field.
-I am grateful to have received two scholarships, Gowaitaha and Hiranga, both valued at $5000.
-I have also had the opportunity to work as a quality intern for 8 weeks, where I assisted in migrating data to a new system and built an interactive project timeline.
-Additionally, I have had the chance to communicate with suppliers and teach team members technology skills.
-I am excited to continue growing my skills and making meaningful contributions in the tech industry.
+<h5>Hi, I'm Jonte, a computer science student with a passion for technology, I am eager to continue learning and gaining practical experience in the field.
+I am grateful to have received two scholarships, Go Waitaha Canterbury Scholarship and UC Hiranga Scholarship.
+I have also had the opportunity to work at J H Whittaker & Sons as a quality intern for 8 weeks, where I was able to build up many important skills.
+I am excited to continue growing my skills and making meaningful contributions in the IT industry.

 </h5>